Introduction to Radar Scenario Clutter Simulation

 and receive

 methods.
 These methods are used to generate simulated radar detections and IQ signals, respectively.
-For detections use the radarDataGenerator
+For detections, which consist of measurement-level data along with useful metadata, use the radarDataGenerator

 .

+.
 Define some typical medium-PRF pulse-Doppler parameters for a side-looking airborne radar.
-Use a 15 degree depression angle so the radar is pointed towards the surface.
-Use a -90 degree mounting yaw angle so the radar faces out to the right of the platform.
+Use a -90 degree mounting yaw angle so the radar faces to the right of the platform and a 10 degree depression angle so the radar is pointed towards the surface.
 The mounting roll angle can be 0 to indicate no rotation about the antenna boresight.
-Use a center frequency of 1 GHz, range resolution of 80 m, and an 8 kHz PRF with 128 pulses per coherent processing interval (CPI).
-The beam is a symmetric cone shape, spanning 10 degrees in azimuth and elevation.
+Use a center frequency of 5 GHz, range resolution of 150 m, and a 12 kHz PRF with 64 pulses per coherent processing interval (CPI).

 Construct a radarDataGenerator